MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-known-issues.md

 - Microsoft Teams
 ms.localizationpriority: high
 ---
-# New Teams desktop client: Known issues
+# Known issues for new Teams Windows desktop

 ## Known issues

 There are a few known issues we're working on.
+See [What features are changing in new Teams](#what-features-are-changing) to learn more about changes you will see.

 ### General